 - Students who submit their application to the College by the priority application deadline (May 1 for the Fall semester and November 1 for the Spring semester) are automatically considered for any available College-level scholarship funding, including Dean's Graduate Scholarships.

 - The College requires either the GRE or Miller Analogies Test (MAT).
-The University’s Career Center offers the MAT on-campus throughout the academic year.

 - When writing a personal statement, research the institution’s website, programs, and faculty profiles.
 Reference faculty whose research background aligns with your interests and goals.

 - The personal statement is an opportunity to share your story with the admissions committee.
 Discuss your potential for success at the graduate level, why you want to pursue your discipline and program, and any accomplishments or areas for opportunity.

 - Letters of recommendation should come from a mix of academic and professional sources.
 Select recommenders that can articulate your passions as it relates to the program you are applying for.

 - Request letters of recommendation in advance of application deadlines and always provide a copy of your resume for context.